JujuAdams/Chatterbox/docs/3.0/reference-variables.md

 |`node`    |string  |Node to "unvisit"                     |
 |`filename`|string  |Filename that the node can be found in|

-Clears the visited state, as returned by the YarnScript native function `visited()`, for the given node found in the given file.
+Clears the visited state, as returned by the ChatterScript native function `visited()`, for the given node found in the given file.

 &nbsp;